Lala Shan Hong ShuiFloating Leaves Tea

 This tea hits so many points, its almost funny!
 GABA, Hong Shui, High Mountain, Organic, Old Bush.
 But what we really care about is that it comes together to make an excellent tea.
 It was grown by a talented farmer and roasted by a master.
 And now it's one of our favorite teas.

-If you want to experience the beauty of a masterfully done oolong, this tea is an excellent choice.
-It has structure, body, aroma and an artists touch.
+Still a forgiving tea that packs in depth in beauty that usually comes in more esoteric and harder to grasp packages.
+If you want to experience the beauty of a masterfully done GABA tea, this is an excellent choice.
+It has structure, body, aroma and an artist's touch.